It was inevitable: After

 their downward spiral as well, and took a 14.5 percent loss.
 On the flip

-side, pure analog music (read: vinyl)
+pure analog music (

 showed an increase of 31.9 percent -- representing a full two percent